 Transcranial Magnetic Stimulation & Neuroplasticity

-Neuroplasticity is also known as brain plasticity.
+Neuroplasticity, also known as brain plasticity.
 It is the process in which connections between brain cells called neuronal synapses are altered.
-This is due to the effect of behavioural, environmental or neural changes.
+This is due to the effect of behavioral, environmental or neural changes.
 Consider your brain is like a photographic film.
 When you photograph a mountain, your film is exposed to that new information.
-If that information is changed, so does the photograph.
+If that information’s changed, so does the photograph.
 In the same way, the brain works exactly the same.
 It makes new connections or alters pathways in order to change information.

 The process of neuroplasticity is not a simple one.
 It is a lifelong process of alteration of neural pathways and synapses.
 Neuroplasticity happens in real time as you acquire more data and memorize new information.
 It can also increase in the case of physical trauma.
 Here, neuroplasticity works as an adaptive mechanism and try to compensate for that loss of neurons due to injury.
 This helps restore maximum circuits of the brain and help attain normal functionality.

 Transcranial magnetic stimulation or TMS is the use of magnetic rays to target parts of the brain, mainly for depression and anxiety.
-It is a noninvasive procedure that requires no anaesthesia.
-Transcranial magnetic stimulation is usually recommended for treatment-resistant mental health disorders.
+It is a noninvasive procedure that requires no anesthesia.
+Transcranial magnetic stimulation technique’s usually recommended for treatment-resistant mental health disorders.

 TMS for neuroplasticity?